ibm-cloud-architecture/refarch-dba/docs/use-cases/connect-saleforce/index.md

 **Choose an option:**

 * Cloud Pak for Business Automation as a Service demo environment (likely an IBMer or Business Partner): your environment is predeployed, continue to the [Getting Started Lab](#getting-started-lab) Lab section below.
+This option includes a Salesforce environment that is already configured to access IBM Filenet.

 * Install Yourself: To deploy Connect Salesforce on your own environment, and technical architecture information, see the <a href="https://github.com/ibm-cloud-architecture/dba-connect-salesforce" target="_blank">dba-onboarding-automation</a> git repository which includes the required deployment artifacts.